uccser/cs-field-guide/csfieldguide/chapters/content/en/human-computer-interaction/sections/user-experience.md

 A larger survey with long text answers would be overwhelming to the user while they are in this state.
 Instead we’ve gone with a simple one word survey, and we’ve associated an emoji with each answer so the user has a visual cue to help them answer the question.

-Wireframes are an example of a Low Fidelity Prototype, i.e. they are simple and test broad functionality and concepts (such as the flow rather than the visual appearance of the app).
+Wireframes are an example of a *Low Fidelity Prototype*, i.e. they are simple and test broad functionality and concepts (such as the flow rather than the visual appearance of the app).

 ### Step 8: Test